GAM-team/GAM/docs/Users.md

 In versions of GAMADV-XTD3 prior to 5.07.00, if you do `gam update users <UserTypeEntity>` or `gam <UserTypeEntity> update users` and specify `password random`, all of the users in `<UserTypeEntity>` are assigned the same random password;
-this is the same behavior as in Standard GAM.
+this is the same behavior as in Legacy GAM.
 If you would like each of the users in `<UserTypeEntity>` to be assigned a unique random password, specify `password uniquerandom`.

 If you update a user with `password random|uniquerandom`, the `lograndompassword <FileName>` option causes GAM